Ludwig (2024 TV series)

-Ludwig is a six-part BBC television detective dramedy series starring David Mitchell and Anna Maxwell Martin which premiered on BBC One and BBC iPlayer in 2024.
+Ludwig is a British detective dramedy television series starring David Mitchell and Anna Maxwell Martin.
+It premiered on BBC One on 25 September 2024 and returned for a second series on 20 August 2026.
+The BBC confirmed in July 2026 that a third series has been commissioned.
+In September 2026 it announced that there will be a Christmas special of the series in December 2026, featuring David Suchet.

-In October 2024, the BBC announced that a second series of Ludwig would be commissioned, with Mitchell and Martin remaining in the starring roles.

 Premise

 John Taylor (David Mitchell) is a reclusive puzzle maker who publishes puzzle books under the pen name "Ludwig".
-His identical twin brother, James Taylor, is a successful detective chief inspector in the Cambridge police force.
+His identical twin brother, James Taylor (David Mitchell), is a successful detective chief inspector in the Cambridge police force.
 James has gone missing, and his wife Lucy (Anna Maxwell Martin), a childhood friend of both brothers, enlists John's help to solve the mystery.
 Pretending to be his brother, John infiltrates the local police station to investigate; inadvertently, he becomes embroiled in solving other cases.